 The Group plans to adopt FRS 109 in the financial year beginning on 1 July 2018 with retrospective effect in accordance with the transitional provisions.
 There may be a potentially significant impact on the accounting for financial instruments on initial adoption.
-Due to the recent release of this standard, the Group has not yet made a detailed assessment of the impact of this standard, however the Group will be required to reassess the classification and measurement of financial assets, and new impairment requirement are expected to result in changes for impairment provision on trade receivables and other financial assets not measured at fair value through profit or loss.
+The Group is in the process of making a detailed assessment of the impact of this standard and the Group will be required to reassess the classification and measurement of financial assets and new impairment requirement are expected to result in changes for impairment provision on trade receivables and other receivables.